 We and certain of our subsidiaries rent office and equipment yard space from @liber Investment Group LLC, an affiliate of Wexford.
-During the year ended December 31, 2021, we incurred costs related to these leases of \$0.7 million and, as of December 31, 2021, owed a nominal amount.
+During the year ended December 31, 2022, we incurred costs related to these leases of \$0.4 million and, as of December 31, 2022, there were no payables outstanding.